-You should allow up to one and a half hours for the procedure.
-This is because we need to allow time for you to sign a consent form beforehand.
+You should allow up to one and a half hours for the whole appointment.

+This allows time for you to sign a consent form beforehand and ask any questions before the procedure.
 We will also ask you to stay for 30 minutes after the procedure to make sure you feel well enough to go home.
-This also gives the nurse time to check your dressing and give you advice about how to care for the wound and what happens next.
+It also includes recovery time after the procedure and gives the nurse time to check your dressing and give you advice about how to care for the wound and what happens next.